STORY UPDATED: check for updates below.

 Harper's Kickstarter campaign ended after raising just $3,000 in pledges toward a $10,000 goal.
 The FunVax film was never made, but the promotional videos have had a life of their own.

-Harper has not responded to repeated messages from Lead Stories for comment on our conclusion that the FunVax video is a hoax.
+Harper did not responded to repeated messages from Lead Stories for comment in 2019 about our conclusion that the FunVax video is a hoax.
+He did go public with his confirmation in the Chronicle story on May 21, 2021, in which he wrote: